Join Us

 Material Properties:

 ABS is a highly versatile polymer that combines strength, toughness, and rigidity.
 The material is known for its excellent impact resistance, dimensional stability, and resistance to abrasion and chemicals.
-It also exhibits good thermal stability and can be moulded into various shapes and sizes.
-The material is available in various colours and finishes and can be easily modified to meet specific performance requirements.
+It also exhibits good thermal stability and can be molded into various shapes and sizes.
+The material is available in various colors and finishes and can be easily modified to meet specific performance requirements.

 Industrial Usage: